Thlayli/plex-genres-from-tags/README.md

 - verbose mode (true/false - enables extra information while running)
 - lock albums (true/false - do you want the album genre/style fields to be locked after updating)
 - lock artists (true/false - do you want the artist genre/style fields to be locked after updating)
 - path aliases (list of string pairs - in case you're running the script from a different machine with different drive letters.
-All file paths will have these strings replaced.) e.g.  [['E:','H:'], ['F:','I:']] will replace the server drive letter E with mapped drive letter H and drive F with I
+All file paths will have these strings replaced.) e.g.  [['E:','H:'], ['F:','I:']] will replace the server drive letter E with mapped drive letter H and drive F with I)
+- path_prepend (string to insert before each file path to help with remapping mounted drives in Mac/linux)